 The Lives of the Fellows team has uploaded online entries for all those fellows who have died since 2002, and continue to add entries for newly deceased fellows on a monthly basis.

-Records for all deceased former presidents of the Royal College of Surgeons and all biographies from the printed volumes one, two, three and four are now available online.
-The Lives of the Fellows team is currently busy adding entries from volume five (1965-73).
+Records for all deceased former presidents of the Royal College of Surgeons and all biographies from the printed volumes one, two, three, four and five are now available online.
+The Lives of the Fellows team is currently busy adding entries from volume six (1974-82).

 If you are a current fellow and would like to provide us with updated details of your career, please send us a CV or fill in a Lives of the Fellows form (DOC format, PDF format) and return it to the college.